Talljack/talljack-eslint-config/README.md

 ### Astro

-To use the Astro eslint config, you can turn it on.
+To use the Astro ESLint config, you can turn it on.

 ```typescript
 // eslint.config.js